 The real Kodachrome film is dead but lives on as Fujifilm X camera film simulation recipes or as Adobe Lightroom Classic presets.
 Ritchie Roesch has done a fine job of creating Film Simulation Recipes for Fujifilm cameras.
 Two of my favourites are his Kodachrome 64, Vintage Kodachrome, and Kodachrome II recipes for the Fujifilm X-Trans…Continue Reading

 Last week I was contacted by a Fuji X Weekly reader who wanted help creating an in-camera look that was similar to the pictures from this other photographer.
 It didn’t take me long to realize that the photographer in question was using a digital camera (Nikon D750) and applying a plugin preset (most likely VSCO) to achieve the desired look.
 If I had to take a guess, I would say that the preset is supposed to resemble Kodak Portra 400, although probably one of the alternative versions and not the straight Portra 400 preset.
 Anytime that I get one of these requests I always make an attempt to create it, although oftentimes my efforts are not successful and no recipe is made.
 This time, my first stab at it was pretty close, and a little refining made it even closer.
 I was able to quickly create a film simulation recipe that produces similar results in-camera to what that other photographer is getting with software.

-After taking a look at Ritchie's recent Kodacolour Film Simulation recipe, I decided to capture a few images with the new recipe to compare to Kodachrome II, one of his other film simulation recipes that I use quite often.
+After taking a look at Ritchie's recent Kodacolor Film Simulation recipe, I decided to capture a few images with the new recipe to compare to Kodachrome II, one of his other film simulation recipes that I use quite often.
 It seems that Ritchie had the idea before me because he wrote a post comparing his…Continue Reading